 - 1. Turn the main switch on and set the engine stop switch to the run position. - 2.
 Confirm the indicator and warning light(s) come on for a few seconds, and then go off.
-(See page 4-5.)
+(See page 4-3.)

-- Do not start the engine if the malfunction indicator light remains on. - The oil pressure warning light should come on and stay on until the engine is started. - The ABS warning light should come on and stay on until the vehicle reaches a speed of 10 km/h (6 mi/h).
+- Do not start the engine if the malfunction indicator light remains on. - The ABS warning light should come on and stay on until the vehicle reaches a speed of 10 km/h (6 mi/h).